waseemingly/tp/docs/UserGuide.md

 * If you undid 5 changes, and you wish to redo, you can enter the command `redo` 5 times.
 The system will remind you when you cannot redo anymore.
 * `redo` works for all `edit`, `add-TYPE` and `delete` commands.
-* **IMPORTANT**:exclamation `redo` does not work for all adding and deleting role functions.
-Redoing an `delete-developer-role` will not delete that role.

 Examples of usage: